Buick Park Avenue: Electra Park Avenue (1975–1990)

-Park Avenue remained the top trim on the Buick Electra, it was redesigned along with the rest of the Electra line up moving to the front wheel drive GM C-Body.
-It featured upgraded upholstery/seating, premium sound, optional leather, and standard Buick 3800 V6.
-The coupe version was discontinued in 1987.
 For 1989, Buick introduced the Park Avenue Ultra trim level.
-The Ultra was essentially an upgrade to the Electra Park Avenue line, and featured a standard leather interior with dual 20-way power front seats (shared with Cadillac's restyled 1989 Cadillac Fleetwood Sixty Special), lower-body accent exterior paint treatment, distinctive thick-padded vinyl top with limousine-style rear-window surround (available only on Ultra), simulated burled elm trim on the doors and instrument panel, unique aluminum wheels, anti-lock brakes, chromed B-pillar moldings, specific grille and tail lamps, leather-wrapped steering wheel, electronic instrumentation, padded glove-compartment door, unique interior door panel trim, and a variety of otherwise minor changes.
-With its long list of standard equipment, the Park Avenue Ultra carried a higher base price than Cadillac's Sedan de Ville.
+The Ultra was an upgrade to the Electra Park Avenue trim and featured a standard leather interior with dual 20-way power front seats designed and manufactured by Lear Siegler and styled by Giorgetto Giugiaro of Italdesign; lower-body accent exterior paint treatment; a thick-padded, french-seamed vinyl top with limousine-style rear-window surround (available only on Ultra); simulated burled elm trim on the doors and instrument panel; unique aluminum wheels; anti-lock brakes; chromed B-pillar moldings; specific grille and tail lamps; leather-wrapped steering wheel; electronic instrumentation; a padded glove-compartment door; and unique interior door panel trim.
+The Park Avenue Ultra carried a higher base price than Cadillac's Sedan de Ville.
 The Park Avenue Ultra did not gain much popular recognition, however, until the following generation of Park Avenue where the "Ultra" badge offered even more features.

 Essence concept car

 The Buick Park Avenue Essence was a concept car designed and engineered by the Buick division of General Motors to showcase advanced technology and styling.
-First shown in 1989 in a light green metallic color, the Essence made rounds through the auto show circuits later in a light white.
+First shown in 1989 in a metallic light green color, the Essence made rounds through the auto show circuits later in a metallic white.
 Inside the Essence was a wide, sweeping instrument panel that housed a prototype Delco Navicar navigation system among other innovations.
 Smooth, graceful body lines forecast the eventual production Park Avenue, introduced in 1990.
 The Essence was powered by the then-new 165 hp version of Buick's 3800 OHV V6 engine.